obzerving/upc/README.md

         2. The application doesn't handle grouped paths, so they need to be ungrouped in the input file first.

-        3. The input file has to be saved as a plain svg file and not an Inkscape svg format.
+        3. The input file has to be saved as a plain svg file (not Inkscape svg format).

         4. This program currently supports only units of inches.
-The input document's properties for Inkscape need to be:
+The input document's properties for Inkscape (width, height, viewbox) aren't critical, but keep the X and Y scales equal.

-            a.
-Display units: inches
-            b.
-Custom size: 11.5 x 11.5 inches
-            c.
-ViewBox: 0 0 11.5 11.5 (which gives a scale of 1)

-        To make the output document compatible with Cricut, the properties for Inkscape will be set to:
+        To make the output file compatible with Cricut, the document properties for Inkscape will be set to:

             a.
 Display units: inches
             b.
 Custom size: 11.5 x 11.5 inches